How to Live on One Income

 - Become a professional blogger.
 I love blogging (love blogging—even more than my regular full-time job and even more than my freelance editing and writing) because I get paid to do something that I would do for free—teach people every day how to win with money—and I get to do it from home on my own schedule!
 I’ve taught volunteer community personal finance classes before, and I love it, but the reach of a blog is virtually limitless.

-You can learn more about the benefits of blogging here.
+You can also learn more about the benefits of blogging here.
+And check out the different ways that bloggers are able to earn money here.

 And then if you decide blogging would be a great opportunity for you, I recommend the Blog by Number course and ebook by Suzi Whitford to get you started.
 It’s the course that I took to get started as a newbie blogger.
 You can complete the course in less than three hours (not all in one sitting, unless you want to! :)) and have an excellent introduction to how to start a blog and how to begin monetizing it in order to earn money.